 Will the perfect parent reading this please raise your hand?

 1. Attempting to parent my children in my own strength without asking God for His help.
-I could probably avoid the other mistakes if I could remedy this one each day.
-Situations arise for which I have no answer, but if my first response is to ask God for His wisdom, I can be sure I’ll head down the right path.
+I could probably avoid most of the other mistakes if I could remedy this one each day.
+Situations arise for which I have no answer, but if my first response is to ask God for His help and wisdom, I can be sure I’ll head down the right path.

 2. Assuming I know what happened in a particular situation before getting all the facts.
-This is the good old case of jumping to conclusions!
-This was closely related to our latest incident and I hope this has taught me to be slower to react, to give as much thought as needed to the problem, and gather as much information as possible.
+This is the good ol’ case of jumping to conclusions!
+It’s closely related to our latest incident.
+I hope this has taught me to be slower to react, to give as much thought as needed to the problem, and gather as much information as possible.

-So now you know some of the mistakes I’ve made (glad I don’t have to share them all!) and areas in which I’m trying to get better.
-I hope by God’s grace to continue to grow in this area of child rearing.
+So now you know some of the mistakes I’ve made (glad I don’t have to share them all!)
+These are definitely areas in which I’m trying to get better.
+I hope by God’s grace to continue to grow in this area of child-rearing.